 Introduction to Data Sharing¶

-Snowflake enables the sharing of databases through shares created by data providers and used by data consumers.
+Snowflake enables the sharing of databases through shares, which are created by data providers and “imported” by data consumers.

 In this Topic:

-Currently, Data Sharing is only supported between accounts in the same Snowflake Region.
+In addition, Data Sharing is currently only supported between accounts in the same Snowflake Region.

 How Does Data Sharing Work?¶